 Yes, guarantees are commonly used by group companies.
 They are usually created by written agreement.
-Corporate benefit should be considered and this is covered in greater detail below.
+Corporate benefit should be considered and this is covered in greater detail in the following question.

 The Security Interests (Jersey) Law 2012 (the "Security Interests Law") expressly provides that a security interest can be created to secure the obligation of a third party, which simplifies documentation and removes the need to include a limited recourse guarantee in Jersey security agreements.